TIBCOSoftware/labs-graphbuilder-contrib/README.md

 ## Getting Started
 Download user extentions [here](/dist/) and import them to TIBCO Flogo Enterprise studio.

-## Tutorials
+## Labs
-* Build an app to populate TIBCO Graph Database with data in csv files
+* lab 1: Build an app to populate TIBCO Graph Database with data in csv files
-* Build an app to query against TIBCO Graph Database
+* lab 2: Build an app to query against TIBCO Graph Database
-* Build an app to upsert real-time data to TIBCO Graph Database
+* lab 3: Build an app to upsert real-time data to TIBCO Graph Database

 ## Components
 * [GraphBuilder](./builder/)